 Protects payment processor relationships

-Reduces clawbacks and NSF exposure
+Reduces clawbacks and Returned Payments exposure

 Improves long-term affiliate earnings